 After the success of 1979’s The Muppet Movie, Henson and company reunited for a follow-up.
 This second instalment in the Muppet film franchise took the gang to England for a comic heist movie.

-Kermit the Frog and Fozzie Bear star as identical twin brother (?) reporters for the Daily Chronicle, who are fired for botching up a story about a jewel thief and so follow the victim, fashion designer Lady Holiday (Diana Rigg), to England to find out who stole the Holiday jewels.
+Kermit the Frog and Fozzie Bear star as identical twin brothers (?) who work as reporters for the Daily Chronicle but are fired for botching up a story about a jewel thief.
+And so they follow the victim, fashion designer Lady Holiday (Diana Rigg), to England to find out who stole the Holiday jewels.

 While attending a glamorous dinner, Kermit notices the dazzling Miss Piggy, Lady Holiday’s spunky assistant and a wannabe model.
 The pretty porker also catches the eye of Lady Holiday’s ne’er-do-well brother, Nicky (Charles Grodin), but the flirtations are interrupted by a sudden blackout.